We moms always have a lot on our plates.

 One that I struggle with is balancing the need to cook for my family with the need to slow down and teach my little ones how to cook, and then the need to do silly things with them and play and read books and help with homework.

 It feels like there’s never enough time in the day!

-My quick tips today, in this very last Organizing in October post, are designed to help you integrate your kids into the kitchen to accomplish goals one and two: with a little investment, you can teach your children skills, spend time with them, and get the return on investment of kids who can actually help in the kitchen without you having to micromanage.
+My quick tips today are designed to help you integrate your kids into the kitchen to accomplish goals one and two: with a little investment, you can teach your children skills, spend time with them, and get the return on investment of kids who can actually help in the kitchen without you having to micromanage.
 (Check out this video of my 5yo making mac and cheese in the Instant Pot pretty much on his own!)

 A kitchen that is organized to be kid-friendly is the first step.

 Making a Plan for Kitchen Space to Fit Kids

 How you get kids into the kitchen depends largely on 3 things, in my opinion: